-The Assessment Centre will apply the grant funding formula to each eligible and compliant application.
-The Assessment Centre will be made up of Community Grants Hub staff, who will undertake training to ensure consistent assessment of all applications.
-The outcome of the Assessment Centre calculations will inform the deliberations of the Selection Advisory Panel.
+Once eligibility checks have been undertaken, DVA will instruct the Community Grants Hub to apply the grant funding formula to each eligible and compliant application.
+The Community Grants Hub staff will undertake training to ensure consistent assessment of all applications.
+The outcome of the Community Grants Hub calculations will inform the deliberations of the DVA Grants Advisory Committee.